 “Me” vs. “I”

 We were all trained not to say things like “Jill and me went to the store.”
 We know the correct usage is “Jill and I went to the store.”
-The problem here is that we tend to overuse “I” instead of “me” in places where we don’t need to do so
+The problem here is that we tend to overuse “I” instead of “me” in places where we don’t need to.

 Have you ever heard something like, “Please save a seat for both Jack and I”?
 Does this sound correct to you?
 If so, you might be one of the frequent offenders.
 Here’s a quick and easy trick to make sure you always get this right.
 All you have to do is look at the noun (in this case, “Jack”) and the pronoun (“I” or “me”) individually by temporarily removing each from the sentence.